rudyvdbrink/Surface_projection/README.md

     <img src="https://raw.githubusercontent.com/rudyvdbrink/Surface_projection/master/overview.png" width="600"\>
 </p>

 Code to compute and plot parcel-wise median values of a T1 / T2 contrast (myelin map) is also provided.
-The myelin map as well as the surface files are from the HCP S1200 release (https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release)
+The myelin map as well as the surface files are from the HCP S1200 release (https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release).
+The file 'mvals.csv' also contains the parcel-wise median values of the myelin map.

 Labels to atlas parcels can be found in Glasser_labels.csv.